nicehash/NiceHashMiner-Archived/README.md

 > Make sure you un-check the checkbox "Always ask before opening this file" when NiceHash Miner is starting cpuminer, ccminer or sgminer back-end programs.
 This is needed because back-end programs will be executed several times while NiceHash Miner is running (auto-switching according to profitability and in case programs hangs) and you have to make sure these programs will be to executed automatically without your intervention.

 My anti-virus is blocking the application
 > Some anti-virus software might block NiceHash Miner as well as supporting back-end programs (cpuminer, ccminer, sgminer) due to false-positive matches.
 All software, included into NiceHash Miner has been verified and checked by our team and is absolutely virus/trojan free.
 Our service is well established and trusted among users, therefore you can fully trust software releases that are downloaded from our GitHub repository: https://github.com/nicehash/NiceHashMiner/releases.
-However make sure you **never download and run any files from other unknown sources**!
+However, make sure you **never download and run any files from other unknown sources**!
 If you downloaded the software package from our GitHub repository you can simply resolve the issues with false-positives by adding the files sgminer.exe, ccminer_sp.exe, ccminer_tpruvot.exe, cpuminer_x64_AVX.exe, cpuminer_x64_AVX2.exe and cpuminer_x64_SSE2.exe to anti-virus exception list.

 I'm getting "Enqueueing kernel" errors on AMD GPUs
 > If you have very low amount of system memory (RAM), especially if lower than 4 GB, than you might encounter this kind of errors: